Free shipping on orders over $99*

 Table of Contents

 Everyone experiences some ups and downs in attitude during their daily lives.
 For people with bipolar disorder, these swings are more intense.
-They may frequently occur so they can totally disrupt their everyday lives.
+They may occur frequently and can totally disrupt everyday life for the person living with bipolar and for the people who love them.

-Previously referred to as manic-depressive illness, the disorder is characterized by feelings of either extreme depression, sometimes bordering on suicidal thoughts, or alternately of mania and euphoria, in which the person cannot stop working, talking or engaging in highly repetitive behaviors.
-These shifts lead to the initial labeling of the condition as ‘manic depression’, but recent investigations have shown that the condition is more complex, and the terms bipolar I and bipolar II are now more properly used.
+Previously referred to as manic-depressive illness, the disorder is characterized by feelings of either extreme depression, at times with suicidal thoughts, or alternately of mania and euphoria, in which the person cannot stop working, talking, or engaging in highly repetitive behaviors.
+These shifts led to the initial labeling of the condition as ‘manic depression.’
+Still, more current research and understanding demonstrates that the condition is more complex, and the terms bipolar I and bipolar II are more appropriate names.

 Between two and three percent of the U.S. population suffers from either form of bipolar disorder, amounting to nearly six million people.